Key Performance Indicators (KPIs)

-Evaluating call centers‘ performance is vital for every company, and various key performance indicators or KPIs help a call center manager.
-The KPIs aid in assessing the efficiency of the representatives and the overall accomplishment of a call center.
+Evaluating call centers‘ performance is vital for every company, and various key performance indicators or key performance indicator help a call center manager.
+The key performance indicator aid in assessing the efficiency of the representatives and the overall accomplishment of a call center.

-Although there are many KPIs and call center metrics that you can use to assess the customer success rate, a few significant metrics you should consider during evaluation are given below.
+Although there are many KPIs and call center metrics that you can use to assess the customer success rate, a few various quality metrics you should consider during evaluation are given below.

 Call Blocked Percentage

-The call blocked percentage is an extremely important KPI when assessing the effectiveness of your call center—the percentage of callers who could not connect with a representative and received a busy tone instead.
+The call blocked percentage is a significant KPIs key performance indicator when assessing your call center’s effectiveness—the percentage of callers who could not connect with a representative and received a busy tone instead.

 The reason for this issue could be that all the call center representatives were busy with another call; therefore, the customers got directed to voicemail, or it could be because the software used by your call center cannot deal with a high call volume.